Skip to main content

 Garage Conversions: The Most Cost-Effective Option

 If you have an attached or detached garage you don’t fully use, a garage conversion is the fastest and most affordable path to an ADU.
 The structure is already there.
 The foundation, walls, and roof exist.
-What we add:
+One important detail from HB 1337: existing structures can be converted to ADUs even if they currently violate setback or lot coverage requirements.
+That means your old detached garage sitting 3 feet from the property line is still a candidate.
+Here’s what we add:

 Insulation and climate control.
 Most garages have no insulation.
 We insulate walls, ceiling, and the garage door wall (which gets framed in with a window or sliding door).
 An efficient mini-split system handles heating and cooling year-round.